pongasoft/emscripten-glfw/docs/Usage.md

 ## Introduction

-This emscripten/webassembly port of glfw tries to implement as much as possible of the API.
+This emscripten/webassembly port of GLFW tries to implement as much as possible of the API.
 See the list of [supported functions](#supported-functions) with some notes for details.
 This page documents the most important aspects of the library.